Compare policies and quotes from 30+ health funds.

 - Convenience.
 Opting for pre-packaged cover can save you the trouble of sifting through hundreds of policies to find the right combination of hospital and extras.
 However, always be sure to double check that the services you need are included.

 - Less maintenance.
-Having joint hospital and extras cover from the same provider means less hassle and paperwork than holding seperate policies with different health funds.
+Having joint hospital and extras cover from the same fund means less hassle and paperwork than holding seperate policies with different health funds.
 It also makes applying for and purchasing the policy easier.

 - Save money.
 Health funds may offer discounts, bonuses or extra benefits for purchasing a combined policy.
 These can include a premium reduction for a period of time, waiving of waiting periods or an increase in annual benefit limits on extras cover.